dougeby/IntuneDocs/intune/compliance-policy-create-android.md

 ## Device property settings

-- **Minimum OS version**: When a device does not meet the minimum OS version requirement, it is reported as noncompliant.
+- **Minimum OS version**: When a device doesn't meet the minimum OS version requirement, it's reported as noncompliant.
 A link with information on how to upgrade is shown.
-The user can choose to upgrade their device, after which they can access company resources.
+The end user can choose to upgrade their device, and then get access to company resources.
-- **Maximum OS version**: When a device is using an OS version later than the one specified in the rule, access to company resources is blocked and the user is asked to contact their IT admin.
-Until there is a change in rules to allow the OS version, this device cannot be used to access company resources.
+- **Maximum OS version**: When a device is using an OS version later than the version specified in the rule, access to company resources is blocked.
+The user is asked to contact their IT admin.
+Until there is a rule change to allow the OS version, this device can't access company resources.

 ## System security settings

 ### Password

-- **Require a password to unlock mobile devices**: Set this to **Yes** to require users to enter a password before they can access their device.
+- **Require a password to unlock mobile devices**: **Require** users to enter a password before they can access their device.
 - **Minimum password length**: Enter the minimum number of digits or characters that the user's password must have.
 - **Required password type**: Choose if a password should have only numeric characters, or if there should be a mix of numbers and other characters.
 Choose from:
   - **Device Default**